pmd/pmd-examples/README.md

 Building the project also runs the unit tests for the rules.

 The result is a jar file, which contains the rules: `target/pmd-plsql-custom-1.0.0-SNAPSHOT.jar`.

+## pmd-plsql-dist

+This builds a customized PMD binary, which includes all necessary dependencies for PLSQL only including the custom rules.

+The result is a zip file: `target/pmd-plsql-bin-1.0.0-SNAPSHOT.zip`.